 These can make life a whole lot easier (and safer) around your horse.

 Here are some of our favorite useful tricks…

 Keep his foot on a hoof stand.
 Your farrier will love this one!

 Stand still and wait without needing to be tied up.
-Useful if there is nowhere convenient to tie your horse or you just want to quickly pop out into his field and check him, pick out his feet or brush him.
+Useful if there is nowhere convenient to tie your horse or you just want to quickly pop out into his field and check him, pick out his feet, or brush him.

-Also helps when mounting and dismounting.
+Also useful when mounting and dismounting.